sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

----

-## Goal of this thesis: Advanced Motion Correction in MRI

-### Overall Objective
-- Investigate and address the challenge of motion correction in MRI through the application of Prospective Motion Correction (PMC) and Deep Learning-based Retrospective Motion Correction (RMC) methodologies.

-##### Prospective Motion Correction (PMC)
-- Develop techniques for motion correction at ultra-high field strength (7 Tesla) MRI.
-- Focus on achieving accurate motion correction in a regime of minimal motion.
-- Apply methods exclusively to high-resolution structural brain imaging.

-##### Deep Learning-Based Retrospective Motion Correction (RMC)
-- Evaluate the efficacy of deep learning models in predicting and correcting motion artifacts.
-- Use Structural Similarity Index (SSIM) to quantitatively assess image quality improvements.
-- Develop and test various custom models designed to address specific types of motion artifacts in brain MRI.

 <!-- ### Assessing the impact of the prospective motion correction using
 ### an in-bore optical tracking system, in case of high-resolution